daithioc95/MS2/README.md

 - Images: As this is a travel website, this website will be image heavy as a selling point to the visitor for what Ireland has to offer.
 - Carousel: To ensure an engaging website which can portray to the visitor the beauty of Ireland, an image Carousel will be used for aesthetics and to increase the capacity for images.
 - Form: To ensure the visitors can contact the company with any further queries, a form will be included.
-- Interactive Map: A Google Maps API will be used to provide the visitor with information based on location.
+- Interactive Maps: A Google Maps API will be used to provide the visitor with information based on location.
+A more simple map will also be included on the tours page to outline the trail of the tour.
-- Testimonial boxes: Testimonial boxes of previous customer will be included so the visitor can get some further information from previous customers.
+- Testimonial boxes: Testimonial boxes of previous customers will be included so the visitor can get some further information of what to expect.
 - Calendar Appointment Booking System: If the customer wants to book a tour, they can check availability and book a place using the Calendar Appointment Booking System.

 #### Future Features
 - Logo: The brand logo is currently represented by the site name in the top left-hand corner.
-I plan to design a more attractive logo using illistrator software at a later stage.
+I plan to design a more attractive logo using illustrator software at a later stage.
 - Language: I intend on translating the website to Mandarin Chinese as tours are given in Chinese and this is a segment of the company's target market.
 This feature will be an optional change which the user can action using a trigger in the top corner.
-- Gallery Slideshow: As there is a lack of real world images, when tours can commence there will be an inventory of media to display in a galery section.
+- Gallery Slideshow: As there is a lack of real-world images, when tours can commence there will be an inventory of media to display in a gallery section.
 I plan to implement a slideshow section to portray this.

 ## Technologies Used
 The main technologies used are as below.

 - HTML
-  Used to add content to the website
+  Used to add content to the website.
 - CSS
-  Used to add structure and design to my site
+  Used to add structure and design to my site.
 - JavaScript & jQuery
-  Used to create and edit interactive features such as maps, calendar, carousel and navbar
+  Used to create and edit interactive features such as maps, calendar, carousel and navbar.
 - Bootstrap
-  Used throughout the website to easily implement consistent designs.
+  Used throughout the website to easily implement attractive and consistent designs.
 Bootstrap was used for the Navbar, Carousel, Forms and Mosal items.
-The Bootstrap Grid System was implemeted throughout.
+The Bootstrap Grid System was implemented throughout.
 - Epicbootstrap
   - Used to implement the homepage testimonial section.
 - Font Awesome